tecnologer/code-stats/README.md

-   --verbose                                                    enable verbose output. (default: false) --no-emoji                                                   disable emojis in the output. (default: false) --no-color                                                   disable color output. (default: false) --omit-dir value, -o value [ --omit-dir value, -o value ]    directories to omit from the stats collection. (default: ".idea", "vendor", ".stats")
+   --verbose                                                    enable verbose output. (default: false) --no-emoji                                                   disable emojis in the output. (default: false) --no-color                                                   disable color output. (default: false) --omit-dir value [ --omit-dir value ]                        directories to omit from the stats collection. (default: ".idea", "vendor", ".stats")
    --input value, -i value [ --input value, -i value ]          list path to the input files or directories (default: ".stats")
    --only-compare-input, -c                                     only compare the input files, do not calculate the current stats (default: false)
    --draw-chart, -d                                             draw chart (default: false) --languages value, -l value [ --languages value, -l value ]  languages to include in the chart, require at least one if --draw-chart is set (default: "go")
    --stat-name value, -s value                                  name of the stat, accepted values: bytes, code_bytes, lines, code, comment, blank, complexity, count_files, weighted_complexity (default: "code")
-   --diff, --df                                                 instead of displaying th stats, it calculates the difference between the current and the previous one. (default: false)
+   --diff, --df                                                 instead of displaying the stats, it calculates the difference between the current and the previous one. (default: false)
+   --diff-pivot value, --dp value                               date to calculate the difference from, it could be 'previous-day', 'first-date', or a date in the format 'YYYY-MM-DD' (the date should exists in the data). (default: previous-day)
-   --help, -h                                                   show help --version, -v                                                print the version
+   --output-chart value, -o value                               path to save the chart (default: YYYY-MM-DD_stats.html) --help, -h                                                   show help --version, -v                                                print the version
 ```